-The Actuarial function at Medlife reports directly to the overall Board of Directors and is professionally independent.
+The Actuarial function at Medlife reports directly to the overall Board of Directors and is independent in its subject matter.
 The Board of Directors ensures an appropriate organisation and set up of the Actuarial function.
-It decides which recommendations from the Actuarial function are to be complied with to eliminate defects, and guarantees the implementation of these recommendations.
+It decides which recommendations from the Actuarial function are to be complied with to eliminate deficiencies, and ensures that these recommendations are implemented.